pokt-network/terraform-elb-geth-pokt/README.md

 For more information about configuration in Elasticbeanstalk.
 Please check this (link)[https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-configuration-methods-before.html]

 Once this is done, this will deploy to ELB and will create a docker container with geth configured for mainnet purposes.
 Also it will run the commands described in `.ebextensions/` in order to modify the storage of docker to overlay2 for using all the disk space in  the docker container and restart the docker daemon.
 For more information about the functionality of the ELB and other configurations please check (this)[https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ebextensions.html]

+If you see any issue while deploying your container, please check the `.elasticbeanstalk/config.yml` to see if everything matchs your configuration and if the script Makefile do what your setup expects.
+We are using basic configurations for deploying a simple geth container with no storage issues

 #### Deploying geth-testnet